 PAH continues to expand programs for cancer, cardiac care and bloodless medicine and surgery.
-The hospital has over 29,000 inpatient admissions and 115,000 outpatient visits each year, including over 5,200 births.
+The hospital has over 29,000 inpatient admissions and 115,000 outpatient visits each year, including more than 5,000 births.

 A Culture of Opportunity and Collaboration

-Ranked as one of the top 5 most active centers in the area, the Med/Surgery department is broken down into distinct specialty units.
+Ranked as one of the top five most active centers in the area, the Med/Surgery department is broken down into distinct specialty units.

 - Critical Care